Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 The global update is then obtained by summing the contributions from all rank partitions, $\Delta W_g^{(t+1)} = \sum_{h \in \mathcal{R}} \Delta W_h^{(t)}$.
 Accordingly, in the example illustrated in Figure~\ref{fig:raflora}, the aggregation weights are $1/3$ for the shared-rank partition where three clients contribute, $1/2$ for the second partition where two clients contribute, and $1$ for the last partition where only a single client provides updates.
+After aggregation, $\Delta W_g^{(t+1)}$ is projected via SVD (Eqs.~\ref{eq:svd}--\ref{eq:reconstruction_ba}) to obtain $B_g^{(t+1)}$ and $A_g^{(t+1)}$.